layik/layik.github.io/decklayer.md

 The magic really happens with the layers.
 Therefore, if you are reading this blogpost to solve an issue whilst writing your custom layer, then you are in the right place.
 It is not an introduciton as the [documentation](https://tgorkin.github.io/docs) is there for that reason.

 Subclassing a layer is best when,as the docs state, to change something but if you want your own shape, own variables to change the shape then custom layer is the way to go.
 And to get there, we first need to dissect a layer, from my point of view, better than the docs or other guides you may have come across.

+An overvview of how the different libraries stack up is shown in the image below:
 <img src="https://user-images.githubusercontent.com/408568/83644072-c4056c80-a5a8-11ea-815c-ce3e40f5663f.jpg" width="100%"/>

 ### WebGL